michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 23. who was reviled and reviled not, and suffered and threatened not, but delivered his cause to the Judge of righteousness;

-24. and took all our sins and upboreVaseq enun.
-Aphel of nesaq, ascendit, clevarit. them in his body on the cross; that when dead to sin, in the righteousness of him we might live; for by his stripes you are healed,
+24. and took all our sins and upbore

-25. who had wandered as sheep, and are returned now unto the Shepherd and GuardianSouro, curator. of your souls.
+25. who had wandered as sheep, and are returned now unto the Shepherd and Guardian

 ## 1 Peter 3